Maltodextrin vs Dextrose: Which Carbohydrate for Your Sports Drink?

 Formulation Tips

-- Keep total carbohydrate concentration at 4-8% (40-80 g per liter) for optimal gastric emptying
+- Keep total carbohydrate concentration at 4-8% (40-80 g per liter) — the conventional range for an isotonic beverage

-- Add sodium citrate (400-800 mg/L sodium) — sodium enhances both carbohydrate and water absorption
+- Add sodium citrate (400-800 mg/L sodium) — it carries the electrolyte declaration and buffers the acid system

 - Maltodextrin's neutral taste makes it easy to flavor with any profile